 Jayne Houdyshell On Stage - Theater Credits, Bio and Tickets

-Jayne Houdyshell is set to play Mrs. Shinn in the Hugh Jackman-led revival of The Music Man, which will start performances on Broadway on April 7, 2021.
+Jayne Houdyshell stars as Mrs. Shinn in the Hugh Jackman-led revival of The Music Man, which will start performances on Broadway on April 7, 2021.

 Houdyshell was born on September 25, 1953 in Topeka, Kansas, and is a Tony Award-winning Broadway favorite.

 She attended Topeka High School, graduating in 1971, and would go on to study at Oakland University's Academy of Dramatic Art in Rochester, Michigan, graduating with honors in 1974.
 For the rest of the 1970s, Houdyshell appeared in regional productions across the country until finally moving to New York City in 1980.

 She continued her career as a traveling actor but would later establish herself on both the Broadway and Off-Broadway theatre scenes.
 She appeared in True Love at the Zipper Theatre in 2001, and her breakthrough role came with the 2004 Public Theater production of Lisa Kron's Well.
 Her performance as Ann earned her an Obie Award, as well as Drama Desk, Lucille Lortel, and Outer Critics Circle Award nominations.
 The production would also transfer to Broadway in March 2006, marking Houdyshell's Broadway debut, and she went on to earn her first Tony Award nomination and received a Theatre World Award for her performance.